Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 Northwestern Stats and Trends

+- The Wildcats have been underdogs by 11 points or more four times this year and covered the spread once.

+- Northwestern has eclipsed the over/under in 50% of its opportunities this season (five times in 10 games with a set point total).

-- Northwestern is 1-2 against the spread and 2-1 overall when the team notches more than 22.5 points.
+- When Northwestern records more than 22.5 points, it is 1-2 against the spread and 2-1 overall.

-- When Northwestern piles up over 359.2 yards, the team is 3-2 against the spread and 2-3 overall.
+- In games that Northwestern picks up more than 359.2 yards, the team is 3-2 against the spread and 2-3 overall.

-- This season the Wildcats have turned the ball over 19 times, five more than the Boilermakers' takeaways (14).
+- The Wildcats have turned the ball over five more times (19 total) than the Boilermakers have forced a turnover (14) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.